eesope/eisenhower-matrix/README.md

 ### Eisenhower matrix
-A chrome web app that helps people organize their TODOs.
+A chrome extension that helps people organize their TODOs.
 This app is using a local storage to save each TODOs.

 [Chrome web store link](
 https://chrome.google.com/webstore/detail/nmaaafdfgconkkghicmfajaijndfapjb)